Skip to content

 • Upgraded kitchen with quartz countertops

-• Upgraded 200 AMP electrical panel
+• 200 AMP electrical panel

 • Exterior waterproofing completed in 2022

-• Freshly paved driveway with 2-car parking
+• Freshly paved 2-car driveway

 • Fully fenced backyard